A Blazor Blog in 5mn with Notion

-I've setup the vapolia.eu website so its using Notion as its Content Management System (CMS).
+I setup the vapolia.eu and raids.notionsharp.eu websites to use Notion as the Content Management System (CMS).
 I will explain how to setup yours in 5mn.

 ❓ Why Notion

 Notion started a new generation of wysiwyg editors, fluid, oriented on content and productivity.
 It is cloud connected, uses a browser or a native app - which also works offline -, and is enabled for simultaneous users.

 Xamarin Forms Secret - Using vector images

 Images are an important part of the UI of a mobile app.
 Because there are lots of different mobile phones, all having very different screens - width, height or pixel density - using images made of pixels (called "raster images") is often a bad idea to get a great result.

 I'm gonna tell you why it's very important to use vector image.
 I will first give you advices of when to use raster or svg images, then i will show you how to easily use vector images (SVG) in your apps on iOS, Android and Windows UWP.